Safety ' What to do if'

 Security checks are in place to protect you in conjunction with Action Counter Terrorism.
 If you spot something that doesn’t feel right, trust your gut and report it to security staff straight away.
 Follow advice from @TerrorismPolice and #BeSafeBeSound

-UK Narcotics Anonymous is located at the Village.
+UK Narcotics Anonymous are situated in the Village.
 Their opening hours are:

 Narcotics Anonymous is a community of people who support each other to achieve and maintain a drug free life.
 At Leeds, you can drop into their tent for a chat and attend scheduled meetings.